Skip to content

 How long does it take?

-80 percent of BC PNP Tech Pilot applications are processed within two to three months of receipt.
+80 percent of BC PNP Tech applications are processed within two to three months of receipt.
 Once you receive an approval on your provincial nomination, you can use this to apply for a work permit, if necessary.

 As mentioned above, it is important to remember that applying for provincial nomination is only one step of the permanent residence process.
 After receiving a provincial nomination, you must then apply for permanent residence to the federal government.